hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain_association.html.markdown

 * `cdn_frontdoor_custom_domain_id` - (Required) The resource ID of the CDN FrontDoor Custom Domain that should be managed by the association resource.
 Changing this forces a new association resource to be created.

 * `cdn_frontdoor_route_ids` - (Required) One or more IDs of the CDN FrontDoor Route to which the CDN FrontDoor Custom Domain is associated with.

 -> **NOTE:** This should include all of the CDN FrontDoor Route resources that the CDN FrontDoor Custom Domain is associated with.
-If the list of CDN FrontDoor Routes is not complete you will receive the service side error mentioned above when you attempt to `destroy`/`delete` your CDN FrontDoor Custom Domain.
+If the list of CDN FrontDoor Routes is not complete you will receive the service side error `This resource is still associated with a route.
+Please delete the association with the route first before deleting this resource` when you attempt to `destroy`/`delete` your CDN FrontDoor Custom Domain.

 ## Attributes Reference